Harithasridhar1306/ConfluxAI/README.md

-ConfluxAI

-Generate Confluence pages from simple notes using AI
+ ## Generate Confluence pages from simple notes using AI

 - ConfluxAI generates a Confluence page with:
 - Title + sections